rafalbielec/fxexchange/README.md

 The purpose of this exercise is to build a small CLI app that will convert monetary amounts between different currencies.
 The application has a separate JSON configuration file which holds the foreign exchange values against one base currency but the implementation can be adjusted to pull these values from an external source if needed.

 You can run it with the dotnet command.
-The amounts are expressed with the comma used for the decimal points.
+The amounts are expressed with the comma used for the decimal point.

 ```sh
 dotnet run --project src/Exchange